Kitura/Kitura-WebSocket/README.md

 The client can be run in several terminal windows on the same computer.

 ## A more complete example
-For amore complete example please see [Kitura-Chat-Server](https://github.com/IBM-Swift/Kitura-Chat-Server)
+For a more complete example please see [Kitura-Chat-Server](https://github.com/IBM-Swift/Kitura-Chat-Server)

 ## Community